LadyForest/flink-table-store-101/real-time-update/README.md

     This query quantifies the amount of revenue increase that would have resulted from eliminating certain company- wide discounts in a given percentage range in a given year.
 Asking this type of "what if" query can be used to look for ways to increase revenues.
 The Forecasting Revenue Change Query considers all the lineitems shipped in a given year with discounts between DISCOUNT-0.01 and DISCOUNT+0.01.
 The query lists the amount by which the total revenue would have increased if these discounts had been eliminated for lineitems with l_quantity less than quantity.
 Note that the potential revenue increase is equal to the sum of [l_extendedprice * l_discount] for all lineitems with discounts and quantities in the qualifying range.

 - Brief Step Summary
   1. Start MySQL container via docker-compose, and generate the lineitem data with scale factor 10 (about 7.4G and 59 million records).
-The data will be loaded to the table `lineitem` under the databased `tpch_s10` automatically.
+The data will be loaded to the table `lineitem` under the database `tpch_s10` automatically.
 It takes about 2-3 minutes to generate the data, and 15-20 minutes to load the data.
 And then, the New Sales Refresh Function (RF1) and Old Sales Refresh Function (RF2) will be invoked with 100 as pair number to generate updates.
-  2. Download Flink release, Flink CDC Connector and FTS dependencies, with tuned configuration, and start SQL CLI
+  2. Download Flink release, Flink CDC connector and FTS dependencies, with tuned configuration, and start SQL CLI
   3. Build pipelines to sync MySQL lineitem to FTS using Flink CDC and compute the query results.